The Chairman and board members are chosen by the Federal Minister for the Environment and are appointed by the Governor General.

 She has been actively involved in protecting and managing land and sea through community natural resource management projects and liaising with and advising the Queensland and Australian governments.
 Ms George has been a member of the Indigenous Advisory Committee (EPBC Act 1999) since 2002 and Chair since 2006.

-She was appointed as a member of the Authority on 29 August 2008 for a four-year term, and was reappointed on 22 November 2012 for a five-year term concluding on 21 November 2017.
+She was appointed as a member of the Authority on 29 August 2008 for a four-year term, reappointed on 22 November 2012 for a five-year term and extended on 22 November 2017 for a one-year term concluding on 21 November 2018.

 Margie McKenzie has extensive senior managerial and ownership experience in the Queensland marine tourism industry.
 She is currently the managing director of a marine tourism consulting company in Cairns; has been a scuba diving instructor for 30 years, most of which was on the Great Barrier Reef; and is still an active Instructor Examiner with RAID (an on-line diver training program).
 Mrs McKenzie was a working partner in one of Australia’s largest dive training and reef experience companies based in Cairns; has, for 18 years, been the general manager of Dive QLD, a non-profit association committed to promoting and developing the diving industry in Queensland; and spent seven years as the general manager of Scuba Schools International (SSI).